ngmason/Projects/README.md

 # Projects
-Important projects I have worked on throughout my degree.
+Connect4 Game project I worked on for one of my courses.